An Investigation of the (In)effectiveness of Counterfactually Augmented Data: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-In this work, we analyzed a toy linear Gaussian model to better understand counterfactually augmented data.
-We identified the possible pitfalls of this method, and how it is evident in existing counterfactual datasets.
-We also analyzed how CAD amplifies existing spurious correlations, pointing out another point of concern.
-Given these observations, a natural question is: How can we fix these problems and make CAD more useful for OOD generalization?
-We briefly discuss a few directions which we think could be helpful:
+In this work, we first analyzed CAD theoretically using a linear model and showed that models do not generalize to unperturbed robust features.
+We then empirically demonstrated this issue in two CAD datasets, where models do not generalize well to unseen perturbation types.
+We also showed that CAD amplifies existing spurious correlations, pointing out another concern.
+Given these results, a natural question is: How can we fix these problems and make CAD more useful for OOD generalization?
+We discuss a few directions which we think could be helpful:

-\begin{itemize} \item We can make use of strong generative models \cite{2020t5, lewis2019bart}, to generate \emph{diverse} minimal perturbations and then crowdsource labels on the collected data.
-The diversity can be ensured by masking diverse spans in the text to be in-filled, thus helping alleviate the problem of unperturbed robust features. \item An alternative to improving the crowdsourcing procedure, is to devise better learning algorithms which mitigate the issues pointed in this work.
-For example, given that we know the models do not always generalize well to unperturbed features, we can regularize the model to limit reliance on the perturbed features.
-This can be done explicitly (by penalizing the model's over-reliance on the perturbed robust feature), or implicitly (by adding more data which requires the model to learn other unperturbed robust features). \end{itemize}
+\begin{itemize} \item We can use generative models \cite{2020t5, lewis-etal-2020-bart} to generate \emph{diverse} minimal perturbations and then crowdsource labels for them \cite{wu2021polyjuice}.
+We can improve the diversity of the generations by masking different spans in the text to be in-filled, thus covering more robust features. \item An alternative to improving the crowdsourcing procedure is to devise better learning algorithms which mitigate the issues pointed out in this work.
+For example, given that we know the models do not always generalize well to unperturbed features, we can regularize the model to limit the reliance on the perturbed features. \end{itemize}

+We hope that this analysis spurs future work on CAD, making them more useful for OOD generalization.